We are a group of North American Quakers seeking to:

 * Walk respectfully in ways that increase cultural integrity and justice for Indigenous nations and communities, and for the Earth.

 Decolonizing Quakers is an organization that had its origins in a conference at Pendle Hill in May 2018 entitled “Truth and Healing: Quakers Seeking Right Relationship with Indigenous Peoples,” which involved Quakers of multiple ethnic identities and some Indigenous people who did not identify as Quaker.
 At that conference, a Friend voiced a leading to explore forming a group of North American Quakers to continue the work that was identified as ours to do institutionally and individually as Quakers.

-The steering committee has met monthly since July 2018 and has wrestled with a statement of purpose that has evolved as its members have acknowledged the complex interconnectedness of issues:
+The steering committee has met monthly since July 2018 and has wrestled with a statement of purpose that has evolved as its members have acknowledged a complexity of issues:

 * The North American experience shares commonalities with the dismissal and attempted erasure of Indigenous Peoples worldwide and particularly with English-colonized countries like Australia, New Zealand, and South Africa.

 * Descendants of colonized peoples and colonizers alike have necessary work to do that is separate but interconnected.
 It involves our mindsets, cultural patterns and systems of domination.

-* Some of this work needs to proceed independently without bringing about further injury by placing a burden on Indigenous people to educate European-Americans.
-Yet the work has to proceed in relationship with and following the leadership of Indigenous people.
+* Some of this work needs to proceed independently without bringing about further injury on Indigenous people, by placing a burden on them to educate European-Americans.
+Yet the work has to proceed in relationship with and following the leadership of Indigenous peoples.